denizyennerr/Analysis-of-Flight-Delays-and-Cancellations/README.md

 ### Exploratory Data Analysis

-- Which airlines show the worst/best performance in terms of delays?
-- Does flight performance vary by the month of the year?
-- Which routes are most likely to fall into the 1st level delay category?

 ### Data Analysis

 - Creating a categorical variable to understand the relationship between each airline and distance.